hayeah/ruby-bootcamp-mongoid/w01d02-basic-document.md

 + Implement the `field` keyword as a class method.
 + The `field` class method should generate setters and getters for attributes.

+# Test-First Development

-I've broken the work down into small steps, and each step has a corresponding RSpec test to make that sure you got it right.
+I've broken the work down into small steps, and each step has a corresponding RSpec test to make sure that you got it right.

 We'll do today's work test-first.
 Before you start working on a step, you should run the corresponding test to see that it fails.
 Then you should work on it to make the test pass.
 Move on to the next step after the test passes.
+This is called the ["Red, Green, Refactor Cycle"](http://blog.goyello.com/2011/09/13/red-green-refactor-cycle/)

 For now, we won't do refactoring.
 Just go through the steps as simply as you can.

-# Running The Test Suite
+### Running The Test Suite

 First clone the test suite into your `my_mongoid` project directory: